What Are We Measuring in NLG? A Meta-Analysis of Evaluation Trends 2020-2025

 \section{Paper Annotation}

-We include main conference papers from the ACL Anthology from 2020 to 2025, focusing on four conferences: ACL, EMNLP, NAACL, and INLG in consideration of the advancement of language models.
+We include main conference papers from the ACL Anthology from 2020 to 2025, focusing on four conferences: ACL, EMNLP, NAACL, and INLG.
 In total, 14,171 papers were collected (full statistics in Table~\ref{tab:conference_stats} of Appendix~\ref{append:results}).
-We can clearly see a surge of publications in 2025, with ACL 2025 nearly doubling the amount from ACL 2024.
-In the next part of this Section, we describe our paper annotation process as shown in Figure~\ref{fig:methodology}.
+Next, we describe our paper annotation process as shown in Figure~\ref{fig:methodology}.